Close

 Position Summary

 Information about treatment costs should ideally be provided to patients prior to their treatment.
-Patients are responsible for contacting their private health insurer to confirm their cover and the benefits that the insurer will pay for the dental service.
+Patients are

 1. Background